gterty01/epl361.winter14.teamC/README.md

 The main html file is index.hmtl which will be the startup page of the e-shop.

 For anyone wants to see the website the only thing it has to do is to download the repository and then click on the index.html file.
+The only thing you need is to have installed a web browser on your computer.